NRR (Net Revenue Retention)

 Definition

-NRR (Net Revenue Retention), also called Net Dollar Retention (NDR), measures the percentage of revenue retained over a given period within a cohort of existing customers, after accounting for expansions, contractions, and churn.
-This metric reveals a company's ability to grow from its existing customer base, independently of new acquisitions.
-An NRR above 100% means expansion revenue exceeds losses from churn, generating organic growth without acquiring new customers.
+NRR (Net Revenue Retention), also known as Net Dollar Retention (NDR), measures the percentage of revenue retained over a given period within a cohort of existing customers, after accounting for expansions, contractions, and churn.
+This metric reveals a company’s ability to grow from its existing customer base, independent of new acquisitions.
+An NRR above 100% means expansion revenue outweighs losses from churn, generating organic growth without acquiring new customers.

 NRR calculation and formula

-NRR is calculated using the formula: (initial MRR + expansion - contraction - churn) / initial MRR × 100.
+NRR is calculated using the formula: (Initial MRR + expansion - contraction - churn) / Initial MRR × 100.
 Expansion includes upgrades, upsells, and cross-sells.
 Contraction represents downgrades and license reductions.
 Churn accounts for lost customers.
-For example, with an initial MRR of €100K, +€20K expansion, -€5K contraction and -€10K churn, the NRR is 105% — the company grows by 5% on its existing base before any new acquisition.
+For example, with an initial MRR of €100K, +€20K expansion, -€5K contraction and -€10K churn, the NRR is 105%: the company grows 5% on its existing base before any new customer acquisition.

 Interpretation and benchmarks

 NRR benchmarks vary by market segment.
-In enterprise SaaS, an NRR above 120% is considered excellent, reflecting strong expansion potential within large accounts.
+In Enterprise SaaS, an NRR above 120% is considered excellent, reflecting strong expansion potential within large accounts.
 In SMB, an NRR of 90–100% is acceptable given structurally higher churn.
-The top publicly traded SaaS companies report NRRs of 130% or more.
-An NRR below 100% indicates a shrinking customer base, requiring constant acquisition to maintain revenue.
+The best public SaaS companies report NRRs of 130% or more.
+An NRR below 100% indicates a contracting customer base, requiring constant acquisition to maintain revenue.

 NRR vs GRR

-GRR (Gross Revenue Retention) measures retention excluding expansions: (starting MRR - contractions - churn) / starting MRR.
+GRR (Gross Revenue Retention) measures retention excluding expansions: (initial MRR - contraction - churn) / initial MRR.
 GRR can never exceed 100%.
-Comparing NRR/GRR reveals business dynamics: a large gap indicates strong expansion capacity but also potentially high churn masked by upsells.
-A low GRR with a high NRR can indicate a fragile model that depends on expansion to offset customer departures.
+Comparing NRR and GRR reveals the business dynamic: a large gap indicates strong expansion capacity but also potentially high churn hidden by upsells.
+A low GRR with a high NRR can indicate a fragile model that relies on expansion to offset customer departures.

 Levers to improve NRR